 Apart from being a source of nourishment, breast milk offers protection to your baby.
 This is because breast milk has a series of ingredients such as beneficial bacteria, stem cells, white blood cells, enzymes, hormones and other antibodies which are helpful in preventing disease and fighting infection, contributing to normal healthy development.

-Babies breastfed exclusively for the first six months of their lives are less likely to be stricken by a number of ailments such as ear and throat infections, colds as well as diarrhea and gastroenteritis.
+Babies breastfed exclusively for the first six months of their lives are less likely to be stricken by a number of ailments such as ear and throat infections, colds as well as diarrhoea and gastroenteritis.

 Even where babies or their mothers fall ill, the protective components in the mother’s milk tend to increase because the mother’s body will produce specific antibodies to fight against the infection that the baby might have picked up.